esikmalazman/CoronaSafe-iOS/README.md

 app that can track & display number of covid-19 cases in user's or any countries

 # What Did I Learn
-1. Apply delegate and MVC desing pattern
+1. Apply delegate and MVC design pattern
 2. Utilize Core Location Framework to get user's location
 3. Retrieve live data from api
 4. Convert JSON to Swift Object